SEARCH

 Before we get into hose holders and guides, having the right garden hose really makes a big difference.

-If it’s lightweight, the right length, and easier to lift, we’re less likely to wreck stuff with it.
+If it’s lightweight, the right length, and easy to lift, we’re less likely to wreck stuff with it.

 Water hoses have changed a lot in recent years and there are plenty of products available that are lighter weight than traditional hoses and much easier to move around the garden.

 Collapsible hoses have been popular in recent years but I am not a fan.
-I see too many reviews saying they only last a season or two at most.
-They seem to break down and leak after limited use.
+I’ve seen too many of them end up in the trash after just one season because they break down and leak after limited use.
 And that’s not only a waste of money but a lot of plastic waste off to landfill.

 If you’re shopping for new hose look for something lightweight, deemed safe for food gardens, and guaranteed to last.
 Often the compromise is a smaller hose diameter, perhaps 5/8″ or 1/2″, but I find it’s worth it.